 What is a major third?

-A major third is an interval of four semitones between two notes.
-The interval between the first and the second note in any major chord is a major third.
-E.g. 'C’ and ‘E' in ‘C Major’, ‘F’ and ‘A’ in ‘F Major’, etc. You can count a major third as a distance of four frets on the guitar.
+A major third is the first and second note in a major chord.
+E.g. 'C’ and ‘E' in ‘C Major’, ‘F’ and ‘A’ in ‘F Major’, etc. You can count a major third as 4 semitones on the piano.

 What is a minor third?

-A minor third in an interval of three semitones between two notes.
-The interval between the first and the second note in any minor chord is a minor third .
-E.g. ‘A’ and ‘C’ in ‘A minor’, ‘E’ and ‘G’ in ‘E minor’, etc. You can count a minor third as a distance of three frets on the guitar.
+A minor third is the first and second note in a minor chord.
+E.g. ‘A’ and ‘C’ in ‘A minor’, ‘E’ and ‘G’ in ‘E minor’, etc. You can count a minor third as 3 semitones on the piano.

 What is a perfect 5th?

-A perfect fifth (or 5th) is an interval of seven semitones between two notes.
-The interval between the first and third note in a major or minor chord is a perfect 5th.
-E.g. ‘C’ and ‘G’ in ‘C Major’, ‘A’ and ‘E’ in ‘A minor’, etc. To identify a perfect 5th on the guitar, you can count seven frets up from the root note.
-You can also try finding the perfect fifth one string higher.
-E.g. ‘C’ in the ‘A’ string and ‘G’ in the ‘D’ string.
+A perfect 5th (or fifth) is the first and third note in a major or minor chord.
+E.g. ‘C’ and ‘G’ in ‘C Major’, ‘A’ and ‘E’ in ‘A minor’, etc. To identify a perfect 5th on the piano, just count 7 semitones up from the root note.

 What is a chord progression?